PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 The cache would have both latest stable and latest prerelease versions of resources.

 >[!NOTE]
->Need to experiment if it makes sense to have a single cache file for a repositories
+>Need to experiment if it makes sense to have a single cache file for all repositories
 >or a different cache per repository for size and perf reasons.
 >Perf tests will determine if the cache needs to be in binary form.